At Vancouver Pacific Emergency Dentist,

 A crown procedure usually requires two appointments.
 Your first appointment will include taking several highly accurate molds (or impressions) that will be used to create your custom crown.
 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.

 While the tooth is numb, the dentist will prepare the tooth by removing any decay and shaping the surface to properly fit the crown.
 Once these details are accomplished, your temporary crown will be placed with temporary cement and your bite will be checked to ensure you are biting properly.

 A dental bridge is a way to replace a missing tooth.
-At Sunrise Emergency Dentist of Vancouver and Camas, we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
+At Vancouver Pacific Emergency Dentist, we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
 The new tooth is held in place by two crowns.
 It looks natural and is made out of a ceramic or porcelain material to match the surrounding teeth.
-As an experienced cosmetic dentist, We make sure that the new tooth looks and feels amazing.
+As experienced cosmetic dentists, We make sure that the new tooth looks and feels amazing.

 Maintain facial shape.

 Prevent remaining teeth from drifting out of position.